 The European Commission has the power to determine that certain countries, territories, specified sectors or international organisations offer an adequate level of protection for data transfers.
-The list of countries which have been approved by the European Commission is: Andorra, Argentina, Canada (where PIPEDA applies), Switzerland, Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, Eastern Republic of Uruguay and New Zealand.
+The list of countries which have been approved by the European Commission is: Andorra, Argentina, Canada (where PIPEDA applies), Switzerland, Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, Eastern Republic of Uruguay, New Zealand, the Republic of Korea, the United Kingdom, the United States of America (commercial organisations participating in the EU-US Data Privacy Framework).
 Countries to be added to or taken off this list shall be published in the Official Journal.
-The political declaration which accompanied the EU-UK withdrawal agreement commits each of the EU and the UK to trying to ensure that the other is recognized as adequate for data transfer purposes - as long as the requirements for this are met.
-If an adequacy decision is not forthcoming, the UK will become a third country which will require data transfer mechanisms to be put in place to address data transfers from the EEA to the UK.
+Note however that data transferred from the EEA to the UK for the purposes of UK immigration control is not included in the adequacy decision.